-Note that we have ensured that addition evaluates its arguments from left-to-right by first abstracting over $eval\ x$ in the above calculation, and then abstracting over $eval\ y$.
+Note that we have ensured that addition evaluates its arguments from left-toright by first abstracting over eval x in the above calculation, and then abstracting over eval y.
 It would be perfectly valid to proceed in the other direction, which would result in right-to-left evaluation.
-Note also that our original semantics can be recovered from our new semantics, by substituting the identity continuation $\lambda n \to n$ into the equation from which eval' was constructed.
+Note also that our original semantics can be recovered from our new semantics, by substituting the identity continuation $\lambda n \rightarrow n$ into the equation from which eval' was constructed.
 That is, our original semantics eval can now be redefined as follows:

+$$eval$$

-eval :: $$Expr \rightarrow Int$$
+:: $Expr \rightarrow Int$

-eval e = $eval' e(\lambda n \rightarrow n)$
+$eval e$ = $eval' e (\lambda n \rightarrow n)$